eunicejoh/INST126-Fall2020-Final-Project/README.md

 Our goal is to provide a comparison of nutritional values of different cereals to inform consumers about their cereal choices as well as encourage healthier eating habits through the displays of charts and graphs.

-## Installation
-Please have Jupyter Lab or Jupyter Notebook downloaded.
-Additionally, please have the cereal.csv file on hand.
-Then, run the ipynb file in a new Jupyter Lab or Notebook.

 ## How It Works
 Our program will aim to help the user complete 3 different tasks through the use of pandas and matplotlibs.